amandhakad/react-chess/README.md

 # react-chessboard

-Building a chessboard ui from scratch in react
+Building a chessboard from scratch in react

 Later to be used with python backend for complete game app